pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: `OFF`
-- Controls whether to ignore the optimizer's cost estimation and to force queries to be executed using TiFlash's MPP mode.
+- Controls whether to ignore the optimizer's cost estimation and to forcibly use TiFlash's MPP mode for query execution.
 The value options are as follows:
     - `0` or `OFF`, which means that the MPP mode is not forcibly used (by default).
     - `1` or `ON`, which means that the cost estimation is ignored and the MPP mode is forcibly used.
 Note that this setting only takes effect when `tidb_allow_mpp=true`.